aembke/fred.rs/docs/README.md

   message passing features, atomics, and [crossbeam queue](https://crates.io/crates/crossbeam-queue) types as alternatives.
 This creates a nice developer experience and is pretty fast.
 * The public interface is generic and supports strongly and stringly-typed usage patterns.
-* There's a fallback interface for sending any commands to the server.
+* There's a fallback interface for sending any command to the server.
 * There's an optional lower level connection management interface.
-* There are a ton of configuration options.
+* There are many configuration options.
 Arguably too many.
 However, I think it's worthwhile to tune most of these settings.

 See the [benchmark](../bin/benchmark) folder for more info on performance testing.

 ### Background

 I strongly recommend reading https://redis.io/docs/manual/pipelining.

-It's important to understand what RTT is, why pipelining minimizes its impact in general, and why it's often the only thing that really matters when measuring the throughput of an IO-bound application with dependencies like Redis.
 Most of the design choices here are based on the pipelining optimization described in this section.

 `fred` was originally written with the following use case in mind: